This is a beautiful route, one we've driven in both directions

 ID 31 between Victor and Swan

-miles on winding mountain roads was plenty for one day so we spent the
+the winding mountain roads we drove today were plenty for one day so we spent the

 night at a National Forest Service campground in Logan Canyon where